sinhui99/FinalYearProject-sinhui/README.md

 		test_preprocessing.ipynb or test_preprocessing.py

-	If you wish to skip processing the testing data, you can download the pickle files.
+	If you wish to skip processing the testing data, you can download the pickle files from drive.
+Drive link: https://drive.google.com/drive/folders/1LyCji2UXEcTU0RtSFMSlhBtlfIXtMnzJ?usp=sharing

 		X_testing.pickle
 		y_testing.pickle